mattrglobal/oidc-client-bound-assertions-spec/spec.md

 On Request to the Token Endpoint the `grant_type` value MUST be `authorization_code` inline with the Authorization Code Flow and the `code` value included as a parameter.

-The following is a non-normative example of a response from the token endpoint.
-The novelty being that the returned `access_token` may now be used at the `credential` endpoint.
+The following is a non-normative example of a response from the token endpoint, whereby the `access_token` authorizes the Holder to request a `credential` from the credential endpoint.

 ```
 {